erikgrip/swedish_parliament_motion_summarization/README.md

 1. fine tune a language model to suggest titles for Swedish parliament motions
 2. serve predictions in a simple web app

+__the data__
+Motions from the Swedish Parliament (Riksdagen) can be downloaded via their [open data](https://data.riksdagen.se/in-english/) site.
+Here is one  [example motion](https://data.riksdagen.se/dokumentstatus/HA022405.html).
+Use the [API's user interface](https://data.riksdagen.se/dokumentlista/) to read more motions.

 ## Technologies